alexelzx/baseconverter-python/README.md

 # baseconverter-python
 A simple, Python based, Base Converter.
 Convert any number into Decimal, Binary, Octal or Hexadecimal writing, just with a few clicks.
+This open-source converter is licensed under the Apache 2.0 License.
+While the interface is currently in French, you can easily modify the code to display text in any language.

 Below, a screenshot of this code working: